-Are you in crisis or thinking about suicide?
+Are you in crisis or thinking about suicide and need help now?

-The good news is that there are other individuals who have overcome their pain and loneliness, and who have decided that suicide is not the answer.
+The good news is that there are other people who have overcome their pain and loneliness, and who have decided that suicide is not the answer.
 You can do the same.

 I am feeling suicidal.
 What can I do?